alfonsosaera/prot_align_GUI/README.md

 # prot_align_GUI

 Graphic user interface that aligns two protein sequences with the selected substitution matrix using a simplified version of the needleman-wunsch algorithm.
-It is based on my [prot_align script](https://github.com/alfonsosaera/prot_align)
+It is written in `Python` using the `tkinter` module and based on my [prot_align script](https://github.com/alfonsosaera/prot_align)

 <p align="center">
 <img src=img/app_empty.png height="500">